 Ruth Simmons, PhD

-- Professor Emerita, Health Behavior & Health Education
+- Professor Emerita, Health Behavior and Health Education

 Dr. Simmons' research interests include the organization and improvement of public sector family planning and related reproductive health services with special emphasis on the interface between users and programs and quality of care.
 Of particular interest is the scaling up of successfully tested innovative demonstration projects to regional and national policy and programmatic levels.

 - PhD, Political Science, University of California at Berkeley, 1971

 - MA, Political Science, University of California at Berkeley, 1966

 - BA, Political Science, University of California at Berkeley, 1964

 - Diploma, University of Heidelberg, 1963